 The defining symptom of sarcoptic mange in dogs is intense itchiness.
 As the condition progresses, the itchiness can lead to secondary signs like hair loss, dandruff, redness, small bumps, and scabs.
 These symptoms are usually found along the underside of the belly and on the elbows, ankles, and edges of the ears.
 In severe cases, these signs may spread to the rest of the body.

-In addition to these signs, some dogs may also have enlarged lymph nodes, secondary skin infections, and be lethargic.
+In addition to these signs, some dogs may also be lethargic, have enlarged lymph nodes, and experience secondary skin infections caused by biting, scratching, and chewing.
 Extreme discomfort can even lead to a loss of appetite, which can lead to weight loss.

 How Did My Dog Get Sarcoptic Mange?